rcacodedev/rcacodedev/README.md

 ## My Featured Projects

 - [Flight Deals Notifier]: Program that, through API's, sends an SMS to the phone notifying of the availability of a flight from a city airport and at a lower price chosen by the user. https://github.com/rcacodedev/Flight-Deals-Notifier
+- [Web-Scraping-IMDb-Top-250]: Program that with Beautifulsoap and Selenium does web scraping in imdb and saves the data in csv or json depending on the user. https://github.com/rcacodedev/Web-Scraping-IMDb-Top-250

 ## GitHub Statistics